HydroGNSS

-HydroGNSS (Hydrological Global Navigation Satellite System) is a future Earth observation satellite mission by the European Space Agency (ESA) consisting of two identical small satellites carrying GNSS reflectometry instruments.
-The mission will use satellite navigation signals reflected from the Earth surface to monitor various Essential Climate Variables related to the hydrological cycle.
-It is scheduled to launch on 26 November 2025 from Vandenberg Space Force Base on the SpaceX Falcon 9 Transporter 15 rideshare mission.
+HydroGNSS (Hydrological Global Navigation Satellite System) is an Earth observation satellite mission by the European Space Agency (ESA) consisting of two identical small satellites carrying GNSS reflectometry instruments.
+The mission is using satellite navigation signals reflected from the Earth surface to monitor various Essential Climate Variables related to the hydrological cycle.
+It was launched in November 2025 on a Falcon 9 rocket.

 Objectives

 HydroGNSS is designed to deliver data on four hydrological parameters aligned with Essential Climate Variables: